 Lake Cumberland is known as the Houseboat Capital of the World because it is known as a paradise for anyone who likes water sports.
 You can rent a fishing boat, pontoon boat, houseboat, or ski boat.

 There are scenic hiking trails throughout the park, as well as multiple geocaching opportunities.
-But one of the most popular activities people enjoy is disc golf, which is played like regular golf but using a flying disc or frisbee instead.
+But one of the most popular activities people enjoy is disc golf, which is played like regular golf but uses a flying disc or frisbee instead.

 Located in the southern portion of the state, Bowling Green is home to plenty of unique attractions and museums for anyone who loves art, history, and sports.
 It truly is one of the best weekend trips in Kentucky!